-Our group has adopted a traditional model of governance which respects the guidelines of the Self-regulation prepared by the committee for corporate governance of Italian stock exchange.
+Our group has adopted a traditional model of governance which respects the guidelines of the Corporate Governance Code of Italian stock exchange.

 Our model of governance, given CIR’s nature as a holding, aims to ensure transparency in decision-making processes and establish effective checks through the implementation of suitable procedures.

 Ours is a traditional model of governance, consisting of the Shareholders Meetings, which expresses the will of shareholders, the Board of Directors, which carries out the primary role in decision-making processes, and the Board of Statutory Auditors, which has a role of supervision and control.

 |3||Board of statutory auditors||/en/board-of-statutory-auditors/||2||1||4|

 |7||Control, risk and sustainability committee||/en/control-risk-and-sustainability-committee/||white_org_card||4||3|

 CIR has drafted a Code of Ethics that clearly defines the values to keep to when pursuing business goals.

 The code lays out a series of principles: the importance of ethical-social responsibility in conducting our activities; the creation of value that is sustainable and long lasting for shareholders; the establishment and development of relationships of reciprocal trust with stakeholders, pursuing company goals through the search for solutions that are the best for all parties involved; respect for the law and the principles of honesty, impartiality, loyalty, transparency and good faith.